London | Matti Suuronen’s Futuro House at Central Saint Martins

 Such houses were not only futuristic in their forms, but were often intended by their creators as slivers of a more advanced, more equal, and presumably better society and way of life, which many believed were just under the corner, at the time.

-A hopeful and a bit ingenuous vision of the future which will be somewhat destroyed in the mid Seventies by the consequences of the oil crisis and by a general worsening of the socioeconomic and political context.
+A hopeful and a bit naive vision of the future which will be somewhat destroyed in the mid-Seventies by the consequences of the oil crisis and by a general worsening of the socioeconomic and political context.

 The Futuro no. 22 on view at Central Saint Martins

 The house in on loan since spring 2016 at the Central Saint Martins, installed on a rooftop in the school’s King Cross campus.

 The Futuro is open to the public on the first Wednesday of every month and is also used for performances, curated programs, educational activities, lectures, symposiums, creative workshops, students’ meetings, and special events.